-In this chapter, we'll cover the principles of a Building Information Modeling (BIM) approach and summarize how BIM differs from a traditional 2D CAD tool.
+In this chapter we'll cover the principles of a building information modeling (BIM) approach and summarize how BIM differs from a traditional 2D computer-aided design (CAD) process.
 We'll explain fundamental characteristics of Revit, how Revit delivers the benefits of a true BIM tool, and why Revit is the tool best suited for a process motivated by an integrated and collaborative practice.

-In this chapter, you'll learn the following:
+In this chapter, you'll learn to: